replicatedhq/replicated-starter-helm/examples/README.md

 # Replicated KOTS Helm Examples

-This repository contains a variety of different examples for deploying Helm charts with Replicated's KOTS.
+This repository contains examples for deploying Helm charts with Replicated.

 **NOTE**: The example charts housed in this repo are merely examples, and are not officially supported by Replicated for production use.